KhronosGroup/SyclParallelSTL/README.md

 If Google Mock is found in external/gmock, a set of unit tests is built.
 Unit tests can be run by running Ctest in the binary directory.
-To install gmock, run the following commands from the root directory of the Sycl parallel stl project:
+To install gmock, run the following commands from the root directory of the SYCL parallel stl project:

     $ mkdir external